mohotsi/selenium-atomation/README.md

 to run remotely specify  with firefox

-mvn clean test -Dbrowser=firefox -Dspring.profiles.active=remote
+mvn clean test -Dbrowser=chome -Dspring.profiles.active=remote

 thread count is configured in the pom.xml